erasmoartur/attribute-radviz/README.md

 * Rendering the first view:
   * Go to _Left panel->CSV File->Choose_ file to pick a CSV file.
-  * Then choose a target attribute from Left panel->Target Attribute.
+  * Then choose a target attribute from _Left panel->Target Attribute_.